ilifu/ilifu_user_docs/docs/cluster/running_jobs.md

 You are then able to run a Singularity container and run an interactive CASA session with access to the GUIs.
 The `casa-stable` and `casameer` Singularity container images contain the X11 tools required for X11 forwarding.

+Note that the forwarding of the authentication agent connection will not work from within the worker node when using the `srun` command as this breaks the agent forwarding pipe.
+You will need an alternative terminal to ssh into the worker node.

+Please only use this method for viewing GUI and visualization tools, and do not run any heavy processing within the ssh session on the worker node.
 Please exit the worker node once you have finished the interactive session in order to return the resources to the slurm pool.

 ## 4. Openstack Cloud Dashboard